 Ragdoll newborn size: Approximately 3 oz (0.08505 kg)

-Normal cat newborn size: Approximately 3 oz (0.08505 kg)
+Typical cat newborn size: Approximately 3 oz (0.08505 kg)

 Kittenhood: 3–6 Months

-Not being allowed in bed with the owners is a particularly difficult lesson for everybody involved.
-Kittens will try to scratch the door and meow to demand access, and owners must be strong and resist their plea so that they're able to get a good night's sleep for the years to come.
+Not being allowed in bed with the owners is a difficult lesson for everybody involved.
+Kittens will try to scratch the door and meow to demand access, and owners must be firm and resist their plea so that they’re able to get a good night’s sleep for the years to come.

 Kitten Activity